Radomir Antić: Training camp and friendlies

 The World Cup training camp began with a gathering in Kovilovo on 24 May 2010 with all but one player showing up: captain Dejan Stanković was allowed to join the team in Austria directly due to playing the Champions League final for Inter two days prior.
 After one light training session on the day of the gathering, the team left for Leogang the next morning.
 Nikola Žigić was not on the plane to Austria due to being permitted to fly out to England on 26 May 2010 to sign with Birmingham City.Žigić: Želim da budem malo bolji od Krauča; Blic, 27 May 2010 The absence of two starters were not the only issues at the beginning of the camp for Antić, as Luković missed the first training session in Austria due to high fever and Krasić had to train separately due to muscle pain ("primicač").
 During the training in Austria, Branislav Ivanović was allowed to leave the squad for a short period in order to serve as best man at a wedding back in Serbia.

 Despite missing two regulars—Ivanović and captain Stanković—for the first preparation friendly in Klagenfurt against minnows New Zealand, the 0–1 loss was still shocking as lethargic Serbia playing in a 4–4–2 formation created very little offensively, with Antić giving each one of the 18 available outfield players a runout.
-The next friendly against Poland in Kufstein in torrential rain on a flooded pitch also resulted in a surprising 0–0 scoreline, with Serbia missing a host of scoring chances (especially striker Pantelić).
-The final dress rehearsal took place at home in Belgrade against Cameroon, and despite a 4–3 win, it came in nervous fashion as the Africans took the lead twice following lax Serbian defending.
+The next friendly—against Poland in Kufstein in torrential rain on a flooded pitch—also resulted in a surprising 0–0 scoreline, with Serbia missing a host of scoring chances (especially striker Pantelić).
+The final friendly before the World Cup, the so-called 'dress rehearsal', took place at home in Belgrade against Cameroon, and despite a 4–3 win, it came in nervous fashion as the Africans took the lead twice following lax Serbian defending.
 Throughout the three friendlies, Antić often rotated the squad giving everyone playing time.